thindil/tashy/README.md

 If you have all the required packages, navigate to the main directory(where this file is) to compile and type in the console:

-1. `wish scripts/setup.tcl` to setup all configuration needed for compilation.
+1. `scripts/setup.tcl` to setup all configuration needed for compilation.
    On Windows it will be `wish scripts\setup.tcl`.
 2. `gprbuild -P tashy.gpr` to compile the library.
 3. `gprinstall -P tashy.gpr -p` to install it with gprinstall which allow use